racinmat/advent_of_code_2022/README.md

-# Advent of Code 2022 in Julia
+# Advent of Code 2022 in Python or SQL

-Solutions of annual coding challenge https://adventofcode.com/ written in PostgreSQL and Python.
+Solutions of annual coding challenge https://adventofcode.com/ written in PostgreSQL and Python (python as a fallback if SQL would be too annoying).

 Benchmarks